 The Skills of an Instrumentation Technician

 As an instrumentation technician, you will have quite a few different responsibilities, but you will have to have certain skills to get you there.
-First of all, you will need a high school diploma or equivalent, though in many cases you may also need an additional certification such as the one students earn upon completing ITI Technical College’s Industrial Instrumentation Certificate program.
+First of all, you will need a high school diploma or equivalent, though in many cases you may also need an additional certification such as the one students to earn upon completing ITI Technical College’s Industrial Instrumentation Certificate program.

 The certifications and education are one thing, but if you don’t have the skills, then you might want to move on to a different type of job.
 You will need to have a good, strong background in mathematics, problem-solving, critical thinking, and much more.
 Most importantly, you need to be good at making decisions.
 As you can see, there is a lot involved here, but the job is still quite rewarding.